Alias Mary Smith

-Alias Mary Smith is a 1932 American mystery crime film directed by E. Mason Hopper and starring Blanche Mehaffey, John Darrow and Raymond Hatton.
+Alias Mary Smith is a 1932 American pre-Code mystery crime film directed by E. Mason Hopper and starring Blanche Mehaffey, John Darrow, and Raymond Hatton.
 It was released by the independent company Mayfair Pictures.

-Synopsis
+Plot

 A young woman known by her alias Mary Smith, falls in love with a wealthy young man despite his father's disapproval.
 Unbeknown to them she is the sister of a man executed after being framed by gangster Snowy Hoagland for a crime he didn't commit.
 Seeking revenge on him, she becomes entangled in the murder of a district attorney.